 2. A match is yet to be played, both captains are agreed on a proposed replacement date that falls before the last round of the regular season, and the request is made at least 5 working days before the original match is scheduled to be played.

-Matches started but not completed due to weather, including finals, will not be rescheduled.
-A regular season match incomplete due to weather is a scoreless draw.
+Matches started but not completed due to weather will not be rescheduled.
+A regular season match started but not completed due to weather is a scoreless draw.
 A semi-final or grand final started but incomplete due to weather is a win to the higher-ranked team.
-Refer to the Competition Handbook for rules concerning washed-out finals.

 Insurance